 Propaganda was very simple and made to fit the feelings of the people.
 For example, in the matter of the relative strength of ourselves and the enemies, Party members told the people: "In the past, the US-Diem clique and village notables and security agents pursued us.
 Right now they do not dare come against us.
 Therefore, who is stronger?
 They are.
 They still can return.
 They still have military posts and conduct mopping up operations."
-This is the truth and thus defensive.
-It cannot take the offensive to destroy the enemy forces and make our forces supreme.
+This is the truth and thus the masses are made aware of the true situation.